Last updated on March 27th, 2021 at 02:33 am

 “I want to be a better blogger.”

 We are our brand.
 We are the sum of the things we’ve done in life, what we’ve learned from them, and how other people see us because of these things.
-The sum total of these is the personal brand that’s associated with us individually.

 But if our brands are so precious and define how people see us, isn’t it our duty to make sure we do all that we can to make them stunning?